-• Project 4 (collaborative) is entitled "Barriers for Return to Work".
+DISCUSSION: Future research will focus on extending the time points to one year and two years to determine if the nature of distress changes over time.
+By knowing the most common reasons that patients identify as causing distress, we are able to better prepare them for discharge and intervene more effectively.
+PROJECT 4 (collaborative) is titled "Barriers for Return to Work."
 This project will identify specific barriers to return to work for burn survivors.
 Recognition of such barriers is the first step in addressing the educational needs of survivors, medical rehabilitation professionals, employers, governmental agencies, and third-party payers.